serverless/serverless/docs/providers/aws/guide/layers.md

 ## Using your layers

-Using the `layers` configuration key in a function makes it possible for your layer with a function
+Using the `layers` configuration key in a function makes it possible to use layers with that function.

 ```yml
 functions: